Terminal and nonterminal symbols: Production rules

 A grammar is formally defined as the ordered quadruple $\langle N, \Sigma, P, S\rangle$.
 Such a formal grammar is often called a rewriting system or a phrase structure grammar in the literature.

 Example

-For instance, the following represents an integer (which may be signed) expressed in a variant of Backus–Naur form:
+Backus–Naur form is a notation for expressing certain grammars.
+For instance, the following production rules in Backus-Naur form are used to represent an integer (which can be signed):